 What is Specific Language Impairment (SLI)?

 Children who are late talkers and children with delayed expressive language may be showing signs of specific language impairment and some children may have co-occurring literacy difficulties.
 Some children with SLI will find it harder to learn new words, or have difficulty expressing themselves.
 Difficulties using verbs, using the incorrect tense, and incorrect grammatical structures are also common in children with SLI.
+Other children may present with difficulties understanding language and following instructions.
 Unfortunately, some children with no other difficulties are seen as lazy, because in all other areas of development they appear normal.
-Parents can help by taking their child to the speech and language pathologist / therapist.
-The therapist can then give parents strategies and programs to build the child’s language skills.
-Many of these strategies can be found on the Receptive Language Disorder and Expressive Language disorder pages (click on these links).
+However, underlying language difficulties are likely to impact on a student;s ability to read and understand what they are reading.

 Some examples of language spoken by children with an SLI: